Ketamine for Depression: Is it right for you?

 Here’s the tough part: most insurance plans still don’t cover ketamine treatments for depression, anxiety, or PTSD—especially IV or intramuscular (IM) options.
 Prices for those treatments can range from $400 to $800 or more per session.

-At our practice, we offer sublingual ketamine as a more cost-effective alternative , priced at less than one-third the cost of IV or IM treatments.
+At our practice, we offer multiple routes of administration and therapy options that take cost into consideration.
+Sublingual ketamine is a more cost-effective option, priced at less than one-third the cost of IV or IM treatments.
 This approach allows more clients to access high-quality, therapy-integrated care without sacrificing safety or effectiveness.
+For some clients, insurance may cover the medical cost of Spravato treatments, which can also be combined with ketamine-assisted therapy.

 If you’re concerned about affordability, we’re happy to talk through options and help you understand what to expect.